 You can use "quotation marks" to keep phrases together.

-Each of the topics for assessment 1 requires you to support your critique using scholarly sources. |
+Each of the topics for assessment 1 requires you to support your critique using scholarly sources.

-Scholarly sources can also be referred to as Academic references or peer-reviewed (refereed).
-These can include journal articles, books, book chapters, reports and other sources.
-To find out more about academic references look at the resources below.
+Scholarly sources can also be referred to as academic references or peer-reviewed (refereed).
+These can include journal articles, books, book chapters, reports, and other sources.
+To find out more about academic references look at the resources below:

 The Library Collection can be a useful starting point in locating academic references.

-Google Scholar searches only within academic or scholarly sites, rather than the whole internet.
-By accessing Google Scholar from within the library website, you will be able to link directly to articles that the library has access to by clicking on the Full-text at UniSA link.
-Use the Google Scholar link from the Library website for best access to full-text references.
+By accessing Google Scholar from within the Library website, you will be able to link directly to articles that the Library has access to by clicking on the Full-text at UniSA link.
+Use the Google Scholar link from the Library website for best access to full-text references

 Watch the videos below for more searching tips.